Matching Christmas food & wine - starters

 There are no hard and fast rules for wine at this time of year as we tend to eat such a wide range of foods that it is difficult to find wines to complement all of the different flavours.
 The main aim in general should be to match the weight of the dish with the body of the wine.

-Seafood starters are often served as a lighter dish before the heavier main course but with sauces can be relatively rich
+Seafood starters are often served as a lighter dish before the heavier main course and will usually pair well with crisp light wines ...

 - Chablis, usually unoaked Chardonnay, would make a good match or